google/ads_oneshop/README.md

         that is, if you don't plan to open up your app directly (i.e., sign in page) to people outside your company.

 > [!IMPORTANT]
 >    Legal entities are limited to one developer token per
 >    company/email domain.
 If you already have a token somewhere, you must
 >    use that token.
 You must not solicit a developer token from any other
 >    companies (i.e., you are an agency)

 > [!TIP]
 >    It does not matter what MCC the Developer Token comes from;
 >    all it's used for is identifying  which company wrote the calling code.

-*   **Google Merchant Center**
+#### Merchant Center

+*   At least standard access to the Merchant Center account, but Admin is preferable, as it would allow more data to be ingested.
 *   Google Ads & Google Merchant Center accounts must be linked together.

 ### Core Pipeline Deployment